14 September 1902, Kimberley’s new synagogue on Memorial Road opens.

 The original Shul was on the site where Cecil Rhodes’ statue now stands.
 That congregation moved to the present position on Memorial road.

-Some of the ministers that served in the Shul were M Mendelsohn, A Ornstein, M L Harris, E Joffe, H Isaacs, J Matzner, S Kruglak, O Werner and M Silberhaft, the latter being known as the Travelling Rabbi.
+Some of the ministers that served in the Shul were M Mendelsohn, A Ornstein, M L Harris, E Joffe, H Isaacs, J Matzner, S Kruglak, and O Werner.